slapelachie/kadai/README.md

  - [ImageMagick](https://www.archlinux.org/packages/extra/x86_64/imagemagick/)

 ### Process
-To install this, please check under the releases and place the executable under a path directory (for example `$HOME/.bin/`)

-#### Creating from code
-Under the directory where this file is located, run the `create_binary.sh` to create the binary.
-Place this binary under a path directory.
+To install, go to the root directory of this project (where this README is) and run `make && make install && make clean`

 ## Postscripts
 Post scripts are executables that are run after one of the sub commands are completed.
 To create a postscript, do the following:
-1. Create a file with the following naming convention: `##-type-name`.
+1. Create a file with the following naming convention: `##-name`.

 	 - Where `##` is a number from 00-99 (The files are loaded in numerical order)
-	 - Where `type` is the type (theme, lockscreen)
  	 - Where `name` is the name of it

 2. Add this file under ~/.local/share/kadai/postscripts